 Glenarm – Glen of the Army

-Like all of the nine glens you will find a settlement located where the glen meets the ocean.
-Here we have the old and very characteristic village of Glenarm with Glenarm Castle and Demense.
-The glen has fabulous walks and panoramic views, five minutes walk from the village takes you into a wooded riverside walk.
+Like all most of the nine glens you will find a settlement located where the glen meets the ocean.
+Here we have the old and very characteristic village of Glenarm with Glenarm Castle and Demense as the main focal point for the village.
+The glen has fabulous walks and panoramic views, five minutes from the village takes you into a wooded riverside walk.
 Across the river lies the castle estate and a walled garden which is also open to the public.

-The road from Glenarm follows the glenside onto the Antrim plateau with great views of Slemish mountain where St Patrick was held as slave and where he returned to convert his ex master to Christianity.
+The Slemish Scenic Drive from Glenarm follows the glenside onto the Antrim plateau to Slemish mountain where St Patrick was held as slave and where he returned to convert his ex master to Christianity.
 At the front of Glenarm Castle are the remains of the ancient church of Templeoughter where it is said the body of Shane O'Neill was buried after he was slain near Cushendun by the McDonnells in 1567.